HPC-dev-acc/mario-demo/docs/20-design.md

   The service worker listens for `message` events so `navigator.serviceWorker.controller.postMessage({type:'update'})` can trigger a manual refresh prompt.
 Cache keys include the version string, forcing `install` to fetch fresh assets after each release.
 Internationalization uses `data-i18n` attributes; `setLanguage` iterates `document.querySelectorAll('[data-i18n]')` and replaces `textContent` from the chosen dictionary.
 Dictionaries follow a flat `{ key: text }` structure for quick lookup, and changing languages sets `state.language` which tests read to verify translations.

 ### Splash and Title Styling
 - A `#splash` overlay sits above the HUD on load.
 CSS animation `splash-fade` fades in the teal **HPC GAMES** logo against a black background, holds for roughly two seconds, then fades out.
-An `animationend` listener removes the element so the start page becomes interactive.
+The overlay disables pointer events and, on initialization, removes itself immediately when the animation has already finished so the start page is always interactive.
 - The start screen title `#start-page .title` uses 72px bold white text with wide letter spacing and a drop shadow to create a strong visual identity.

 ## ICD (Interface Control Document)